Speakers & Panelists

 Jason Stringer is a Senior Manager of Clean Energy Finance at Wisconsin Energy Conservation Corporation (WECC).
 In his role at WECC, Stringer serves as a project finance expert with a successful track record of creating value in the clean energy finance and commercial real estate development industries.

 Julie Swanson is a "storyprenuer" and owner of What’s Possible Now.
+Swanson has over 25 years experience helping change leaders communicate in ways that are clear, easy, and meaningful.

 Katya Szabados works on energy, climate, transportation, health and land use policy for local governments at COWS and the Mayors Innovation Project at UW-Madison.
 Szabados has prior experience in reporting, public engagement, policy and local government at the State Environmental Resource Center and Greater Wisconsin Committee.